BrisbaneTravel Guide

 Many five-star hotels are in the CBD, close to attractions, entertainment, nightlife and shopping.
 The Point Brisbane in Kangaroo Point with a rooftop bar is where you’ll want to sip on sundowners and drink in the river views.
 If pampering is part of your itinerary, consider the Westin Brisbane with its on-site spa.
 It’s also within walking distance of the City Botanic Gardens.

 Attracting visitors from all over the world, the cultural precinct of South Bank is also home to several great hotels.
-If you’re the type who likes to stay fit while on vacation, The Hilton Brisbane has a gym and tennis court.
+If you’re the type who likes to stay fit while on holiday, The Hilton Brisbane has a gym and tennis court.
 Then there’s The Emporium where luxury accommodation includes poolside cabana suites (piña coladas anyone?).
 The hotel also certainly capitalises on the views over the river, city and beyond.

 Believe us when we say, this is just the start.
 Book your accommodation today!